Freaky 'hell ant' found frozen in 99-million-year-old amber with a bug in its maw

 These long-gone insects are fascinating creatures, and Barden is still curious as to why hell ants died out.
 "I think fossil insects are a reminder that even something as ubiquitous and familiar as ants have undergone extinction," he said.

-Discuss: 'Hell ant' found frozen in 99-million-year-old amber with bug in its maw
+Discuss: Freaky 'hell ant' found frozen in 99-million-year-old amber with bug in its maw

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.